-Delays the output signal timing relative to the input signal timing by a fraction of a frame, and up to several frames.
+Delay the output signal timing relative to the input signal timing by a fraction of a frame, and up to several frames.

 The minimum latency can vary based on the amount of scaling applied to the image.
 When using keystone or warping, an additional latency is required, depending on the amount of warp.

-- 1. Select MENU > Image Settings > Advanced Image Settings > Frame Delay. - 2.
+- Select MENU > Image Settings > Advanced Image Settings > Frame Delay.
+You can also set the frame delay from the 3D Settings menu. - 2.
 To set the frame delay, select Set Delay. - 3.
 Adjust the value and to confirm your selection, select Enter. - 4.
 To set the achievable frame delay, select Actual Delay. - 5.
 Adjust the value and to confirm your selection, select Enter.